 What began as a deflated experiment continues on today, challenging our concept of ownership and all that it entails in the digital age.

 On the heels of a $2 trillion crypto crash and a looming recession, one of the largest CryptoPunk transactions of all time sold in July.
-The masked and do-ragged ape with a vape sold for $2.6 million, taking fourth place in historic record sales.
+The masked and do-ragged ape with a vape sold for $2.6 million, taking sixth place in historic record sales.

 It begs the question – how did we get here?